s0ders/go-semver-release/docs/usage/configuration.md

 A tag prefix is used to custom the tag format of a SemVer applied to a Git repository.
 A classic, and the default, value is `v`.
 For instance, if the release version found is `1.2.3`, the Git tag will be `v1.2.3`.

-{% hint style="info" %}
+> [!NOTE]
-Tag prefix can be changed during the lifetime of a repository (e.g., going from no prefix to `v`), this will not affect the SemVer tag history, the program will still be able to recognize previous SemVer tags as long as they are annotated tags.
+> Tag prefix can be changed during the lifetime of a repository (e.g., going from no prefix to `v`), this will not affect the SemVer tag history, the program will still be able to recognize previous SemVer tags as long as they are annotated tags.
-{% endhint %}

 Example: